discretize/discretize-guides/builds/mesmer/power-chronomancer/index.md

 4. Use <Skill name="Rewinder"/> whenever you don't have any clones, situationally you can shatter it with three clones such as in your burst rotation or when a phase is about to end and <Skill name="Split Second"/> is on cooldown.
 5. Use <Skill id="10334"/> and <Skill id="30525"/> (if used) off recharge.

-- <Skill name="Illusionary Riposte"/> is a DpS increase if you time it well, and don't interrupt other casts.
+- <Skill name="Illusionary Riposte"/> is a DPS increase if you time it well, and don't interrupt other casts.

 Remember that your personal damage skills are faster than phantasms, but that they deal more damage over time, this means that <Skill name="Blurred Frenzy"/> and auto-attacks get higher priority if the boss is close to phasing.